Logo

 Before initiating foreclosure, the HOA must ensure:

-The delinquent assessments amount to at least $1,800 or are more than 12 months overdue, excluding late fees, interest, and collection costs.
+The delinquent regular or special assessments amount to at least $1,800 or are more than 12 months overdue, excluding accelerated assessments, late charges, fees and costs of collection, attorney’s fees, and interest.

-The decision to foreclose is made by a majority vote of the board of directors in an executive session, as required by California Civil Code §5705(c).
+The decision to foreclose is made by a majority vote of the board of directors in an executive session, consistent with California Civil Code §5705.

 The homeowner is notified of the board's decision to foreclose.